Security7/Step_Function_Stopwatch/README.md

 # Step Function Stopwatch

-This repository is used in conjunction with a step function to monitor how much time elapsed, since a Step Function can work only for one year.
+This repository is used in conjunction with a Step Function to monitor how much time elapsed, since a Step Function can work only for one year.

 # More about us